wehostvoip/fsteams/README.md

 ### 9  - Microsoft Teams Tenant Configuration

 Step 1: You must use Microsoft Powershell, Windows or Linux version to configure Tenant Microsoft Teams.
-For this you need to download Skype for Business Connector
+For this you need to download the Teams Connector.
+Use PowerShell in administrator mode.

 ```
 Install-Module -Name PowerShellGet -Force -AllowClobber